Associate Professor Julian Prior

 - Graduate Diploma in Urban and Regional Planning

-- Master in Urban and Regional Planning
+- Master in Urban and Regional Planning (by research)

 - Graduate Certificate in Higher Education